 Miami Republican state Rep. Alina Garcia, the GOP nominee for Miami-Dade Supervisor of Elections (SOE), evidently disagrees.

 She was captured on camera joining a group confronting Democratic U.S. Senate candidate Debbie Mucarsel-Powell with chants of “socialista” (socialist).
-At one point, she puts her hand on Mucarsel-Powell’s shoulder, prompting a nearby officer to tell her, “No touching.”
+At one point, she puts her hand on Mucarsel-Powell’s shoulder, prompting a nearby police officer to tell her, “No touching.”

-But other clips posted on X by communications consultant Chris Hartline suggest that Mucarsel-Powell prompted the exchange.
-One shows her campaign bus arriving “at a Miami-Dade polling location … packed with Republicans.”
-Another shows Mucarsel-Powell walking toward the Republican crowd and making physical contact with a woman wearing a t-shirt supporting Republican U.S. Rep. Carlos Giménez, who unseated her in 2020.
+But other clips posted by communications consultant Chris Hartline suggest that Mucarsel-Powell prompted the exchange.
+One shows her campaign bus arriving at the early voting location.
+Another shows Mucarsel-Powell walking toward a crowd of Republican demonstrators.
+While doing so, she bumps into a woman wearing a T-shirt supporting Republican U.S. Rep. Carlos Giménez, who unseated her in 2020.

 Democratic Florida House candidate Marco Reyes, who was next to Mucarsel-Powell when the incident occurred at an early voting event, said Garcia should withdraw from the race.